Wucinni/Bachelor-Project/README.md

 ## Installation

-You will need the latest Python version available, preferably 3.10 which this bot was created in.
+You will need the latest Python version available, preferably 3.10 which this project was created in.

 The models used from Keras library run on CPU by default, if you want a faster training time you need to have Tensorflow CUDA and a GPU with support.